CanDenizGokgedik/collusion-resistant-zktls-cosnark/README.md

+not use, only research purpose, inspired by https://github.com/jplaui/decoTls12MtE

 # DECO TLS 1.2 MtE — Full Pipeline (HSP 2PC + PGP), prover ↔ verifier

 The complete plain-DECO baseline for the `dx-DCTLS` efficiency comparison, in